ganrad/openai-api-router/README.md

 **Persisting Prompts**

 - When global environment variable *API_GATEWAY_PERSIST_PROMPTS* is set to *true*, prompts along with other API request related metadata will be persisted in database table *apigtwyprompts*.
-- API Request *prompts* will not be persisted under the following conditions a) All backend endpoints for a given API Application are busy/throttled.
-In this case, the API Gateway returns an HTTP status code 503. b) API Gateway encounters an internal error while handling a request.
-In this case, the API Gateway returns HTTP status code 500.
+- API Request *prompts* will not be persisted under the following conditions a) All backend endpoints for a given AI Application are busy/throttled.
+In this case, the API Gateway will return HTTP status code 503. b) API Gateway encounters an internal error while handling a request.
+In this case, the API Gateway will return HTTP status code 500.
 - The API Gateway returns a unique (GUID) id *x-request-id* in the HTTP response header for every request.
-This header value along with the *user* value sent in the API request payload can be used to query table *apigtwyprompts* in order to troubleshoot discrepancies in the API request and corresponding response (prompt and completion).
+This header value along with the *user* value sent in the API request payload can be used to query table *apigtwyprompts* in order to troubleshoot and ascertain if a content filter was applied to either the prompt (request) or completion (response).

 ### C. Analyze Azure OpenAI endpoint(s) traffic metrics